-World renowned landscape architect Peter Walker, founder of PWP Landscape Architecture in Berkeley, Calif., is the 2012 recipient of the prize, which is the Institute’s highest honor.
+World renowned landscape architect Peter Walker, founder of PWP Landscape Architecture in Berkeley, California, is the 2012 recipient of the prize, which is the Institute’s highest honor.

 The ULI J.C.
 Nichols Prize recognizes a person or a person representing an institution whose career demonstrates a commitment to the highest standards of responsible development.
 The $100,000 prize honors the legacy of Kansas City, Missouri, developer J.C.
 Nichols, a founding Urban Land Institute (ULI) member considered to be one of America’s most creative entrepreneurs in land use during the first half of the 1900s.